 However, a perceived threat is often invoked by a perception based on past experiences and can be intensified through a charged emotion.
 Our response depends on how the brain gathers information and turns on the central alarm system.
 Whether or not we are experiencing healthy stress or setting off our threat response depends on how we perceive the situation, person, or experience.

-With a practice of mindfulness, we are better able to discern our daily challenges accurately and emotionally regulate our strong feelings, which enables us to respond instead of react.
+With a practice of mindfulness, we can better discern our daily experiences more accurately, handle challenges more easily, and emotionally regulate our strong feelings, which enables us to respond instead of react.

 Self-Awareness and Mindfulness Is a Daily Practice

 We all have very full lives—who has time to spend hours a week learning a new skill?
 Not me.
 However, a lack of time can keep us from gaining what we need to be more effective and happier.

 That's why introducing micro-habits and small behavioral changes is essential.
 A micro-habit can be as simple as grabbing a drink of water to chill out before responding to an email or taking three deep breaths.

 You can also learn a simple, step-by-step practice to calm yourself, requiring only a couple of minutes at a time.